-Join Paul Taggart for an in-depth discussion in this video Reviewing gear from a preserve shoot, part of Photographing Wildlife at a Preserve.
+Join Paul Taggart for an in-depth discussion in this video Reviewing gear from a preserve shoot, part of Wildlife Photography: Nature Preserve.

 - After talking to the owner of the preserve, I've got a better idea of what kind of access I have at this location.
 This is my first day here and he's basically given me access to walk completely around the property, I'm just not allowed to touch or open any gates.
 But I am allowed to shoot through any of the fences.
 I was a little worried that this might be the situation.
 In all of my experience in wildlife photography there's never been a fence between me and my subject, but this is something we're just going to work with.
 I've got a lot of different gear here, some of this is my personal gear, and then one thing that I've done that's a little bit different, is I've actually rented a lens.

 A 300 millimeter f/2.8.
 I don't like to get too caught up in gear, and I really hate it when young photographers or photographers that are starting out get caught up on not being able to do the craft because of the expense of the equipment.
 But unfortunately, in wildlife photography, if you are going to be that far away from your subject matter, having a longer lens can make or break the shot.
 That said, there's ways to work around that.
 You can get cheaper glass, you can use zoom lenses instead of primes.